 When the product is new to market and its availability and utility incentives are limited, the alliance focuses on influencing upstream and midstream audiences.
 In this stage, the alliance’s emphasis is on ensuring a viable product that meets an efficient specification is in the market and engaging the supply chain and providing education and awareness to the market.
 This step is necessary to ensure these audiences know the appropriate use cases for the product, make the product available and understand how to sell and install it.
 Many times, the midstream and upstream actors request assistance influencing downstream audiences.
 Early adopters validate product effectiveness, demonstrate the market demand to the supply chain and act as case studies, testimonials or other leverage points for awareness and education of downstream audiences about the product benefits.

 Once one or more products are introduced in the market, the alliance works to ensure these products gain enough traction to keep the entire supply chain engaged.
-As funder incentives become more widely available, alliance efforts focus on accelerating increased adoption addressing lack of awareness and education barriers.
+As funder incentives become more widely available, alliance efforts focus on accelerating increased adoption to address lack of awareness and education barriers.
 This is done by coordinating and aligning activities across upstream, midstream, funder and partner programs as well as implementing direct-to-market support and providing information to downstream audiences as necessary to meet regional and upstream adoption targets.

 Branding Approach